sushantkhadka23/fresh-veggie/README.md

 # FreshVeggie

 **FreshVeggie** is a minimal shopping app developed for a college project.
 This app facilitates buying and selling fruits and vegetables locally.
 It integrates Firebase for authentication, database management, and file storage, with payment options supported through unofficial packages.

 **Note:** This app is designed for **Android** and **iOS** platforms only.

 ## Features

-- **User Authentication:** Sign up and log in using Firebase Authentication.
+- **User Authentication:** Sign up and log in using Firebase Authentication with phone number and Google Sign-In options.
 - **Product Listings:** View fruits and vegetables in separate categories.
 - **Add to Cart:** Add products to your cart for purchase.
 - **User Transactions:** Track and view your purchase history in the profile tab.